 An insistence on nigh-impossible deadlines would be a defining characteristic of Egbert’s entire Studebaker tenure; this may have been the first example, but it was definitely not the last.
 Hardig tried repeatedly to explain the normal lead times involved in automotive development and production, but Egbert either didn’t believe him or didn’t care.
 To some extent, the urgency was probably just a reflection of Egbert’s temperament, but it wasn’t wholly arbitrary.
 He was well aware of how precarious Studebaker’s automotive operations were — not least with the Studebaker-Packard board — and he understood that if anything took too long, there was a good chance it would never happen at all.

-In early March, Egbert decided to go out of house to design the new sports car.
-He even had a designer in mind; he picked up the phone and called Raymond Loewy.
+Egbert therefore decided to go out of house to design the new sports car.
+He even had a designer in mind: He picked up the phone and called Raymond Loewy.

 Raymond Loewy was perhaps the most famous designer of his era.
 Born in France in 1893, he had moved to America as a young man and, after a stint as a window designer for major New York department stores in the 1920s, became an industrial designer.
 Over the next three decades, he brought a clean Art Moderne flair to products like refrigerators, locomotives, the modern Coca-Cola bottle, and an array of familiar logos and packaging that ranged from Hoover Vacuum Cleaners to Lucky Strike cigarettes and Shell Gasoline.
 He made the cover of TIME in 1949, and it would be fair to say that most Americans saw or interacted with at least one Loewy-designed product every day.